roblaing/erlang-webapp-howto/unit2/README.md

 I've seperated the units to keep each one small and simple.

-If you are starting afresh with `rebar3 new release unit2`, step1 is run to add cowboy as a dependency in
+If you are starting afresh with `rebar3 new release unit2`, step1 is add cowboy as a dependency in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/rebar.config">rebar.config</a>
 and to the applications list in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/apps/unit2/src/unit2.app.src">apps/unit2/src/unit2.app.src</a>